Representations of the D=2 Euclidean and Poincar\'e groups: The Euclidean group

-where $a=a^1+\ri a^2$, ${\bf a}=(a^1,a^2)$ and $z=\re^{\ri\theta/2}$.
 This group and its representations appear naturally in the context of the null mass representations of the Poincar\'{e} group in $D=4$.
-In fact, the massless orbits of $\rSO(1,3)$ on the momentum space are characterized by a momentum $\mathbf{p}_w=(w,0,0,w)$, which, in terms of the Pauli matrices is just Then it is easy to show that the group elements $A\in\rSL(2,\C)$ leaving stable this momentum are with $|z|=1$ and $\tilde a$ arbitrary.
+In fact, the massless orbits of $\rSO(1,3)$ on the momentum space are characterized by a momentum $\mathbf{p}_w=(w,0,0,w)$, which, in terms of the Pauli matrices is just Then it is easy to show that the group elements $A\in\rSL(2,\C)$ leaving stable this momentum, i.e. $ X'_w=AX_wA^\dagger=X_w$, are

 Redefining $\tilde a=z^{-1} a$ we obtain the expression (\ref{smallgroupE(2)}).
 As far as we know, this is the easiest way to show that the Euclidean group $\rE(2)$ is the little group of the massless orbits of $\rSO(1,3)$ \cite{va}.